Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 ## Broader Viewpoints From AI/ML

+* Millhouse, T., Moses, M. and Mitchell, M., 2021.
+Foundations of intelligence in natural and artificial systems: A workshop report. arXiv preprint arXiv:2105.02198.

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]